 24-26 – Uni and marriage

-26-28 – Hello demons
+26-28 – Changes

-A month later I got kicked out of my church band where I was a singer, because they said my stage presentation wasn’t good enough.
-I thought it wasn’t that bad, but one day I was in, and the next day I was out.
+A month later I got kicked out of my church band where I sang, because they said my stage presentation wasn’t good enough.
+One day I was in, and the next day I was out.
 No warning, no chance to improve.
 It turned out I could care less.
-Soon, I had lost another 10 K. I could not really function anymore, but my mind was so quiet.
+Soon, I had lost another 10 K. I was a zombie robot, but my mind was so quiet.
 It was so peaceful in there.
 In the meantime, I had signed up for eating disorder therapy, because it was clear I was not going to fix this on my own.
-I was going to do this anyway, but now it was a necessity.
 And I was ready for it, because I was kind of afraid I was going to die.

 28-31 – Trying to get rid of my ED

-The new therapy group started 2 weeks prior to the recital.
+The ED therapy group started 2 weeks prior to the recital.
 It was 2 days a week and it would end after 6 months.
-I thought I would walk out totally recovered 6 months later.
-Unfortunately, I gained weight extremely fast from here.
+I thought I would walk out totally recovered 6 months later, but no. Unfortunately, I gained weight extremely fast right from the start.
 I ate 1400 calories a day and I was very active, but I gained 1 K a week for weeks in a row.
 It was extremely traumatizing and I just wanted to die.
-No one knew why I gained so fast, but it also seemed like no one really cared.
+No one knew why I gained weight so fast, but it also seemed like no one really cared.
 I couldn’t handle it at all but didn’t get decent support at the clinic.
-It escalated after 4 months, when some people in my group got really mad because I only ever talked about gaining weight.
-I felt like a terrible person but also couldn’t deal with these angry people so I wanted nothing but to get out of there.
+I left the group after 4 months, because some people in my group got really mad because I only ever talked about gaining weight.
+I couldn’t deal with these angry people so I wanted nothing but to get out of there.

 Of course all of this wasn’t approved by the clinic, but I had quit my very nasty anti-depressants a few months earlier and I blamed them for the weight gain back then, so I convinced the clinic that their absence now made me lose weight.
+They bought it.

 The day of departure arrived, and I hadn’t died.
 This month was awful and amazing.
 I met 9 awesome girls and we bonded for life.
 But it was hard.
 I regretted it from the moment I walked in, but of course leaving wasn’t an option.
 The amount of food was my worst nightmare.
 I think I ate ten times as much as I did before, every day.
-I would freak out if someone else had less on her plate than me, or if I knew I was stuffing away a 400 kcal snack.
+I would freak out if others had less on their than me, or if I knew I was stuffing away a 400 kcal snack.
 Rule number one was “You eat everything”.
-“You don’t purge” was rule number two.
-I cried every.single.day.
-But it was the only way.
+Rule number two: “You don’t purge”.
+It was very hard, but it was the only way.